-In the years since Troxel was decided, state courts have generally held that a grandparent's claim that the grandparent has a positive relationship with the grandchild is not sufficient to justify an order of visitation over the objection of a parent.
+1 In the years since Troxel was decided, state courts have generally held that a 2 grandparent's claim that the grandparent has a positive relationship with the grandchild is not 3 sufficient to justify an order of visitation over the objection of a parent.
 See, e.g., Dorr v.
-1 2 Woodard, 2016 ME 79, 140 A.3d 467 (Maine 2016); Neal v.
-Lee, 2000 Ok 90, 14 P.3d 547 3 (2000); State Dept. of Social and Rehabilitative Services v.
+4 Woodard, 2016 ME 79, 140 A.3d 467 (Maine 2016); Neal v.
+Lee, 2000 Ok 90, 14 P.3d 547 5 (2000); State Dept. of Social and Rehabilitative Services v.
 Paillet, 16 P.3d 962 (2001); Flynn v.
-4 Henkel, 227 III.2d 176, 880 N.E.2d 166 (2007).
-On the other hand, if the grandparent has raised 5 a child for a few years - that can be the basis for granting visitation to the grandparent over the 6 parents' objection.
+6 Henkel, 227 III.2d 176, 880 N.E.2d 166 (2007).
+On the other hand, if the grandparent has raised 7 a child for a few years - that can be the basis for granting visitation to the grandparent over the 8 parents' objection.
 See, e.g., Rideout v.
 Riendeau, 761 A.2d 291 (Me.
-2000) (the grandparents 7 had helped raise their grandchildren for the first seven years of the oldest grandchild's life and 8 for lesser periods for the younger grandchildren); E.S. v.
-P.D., 8 N.Y.3d 150, 863 N.E.2d 100 9 (2007) (grandparents cared for children while the mother was dying of cancer).
-10 11 SECTION 12.
-ELEMENTS OF ACTION FOR NONPARENT WHO HAS 12 SUBSTANTIAL RELATIONSHIP WITH CHILD. (a) In this section, a "substantial relationship" means a familial or other relationship 13 14 formed without expectation of compensation in which a significant emotional bond exists 15 between a nonparent and child.
-16 (b) A court may grant custody or visitation under this [act] if the nonparent proves by 17 clear-and-convincing evidence that: 18 (1) the nonparent has a substantial relationship with the child; 19 (2) denial of custody or visitation would result in [harm] [detriment] to the child; 20 and 21 (3) granting custody or visitation to the nonparent is in the best interest of the 22 child.
-23 Comment 24 25 The second basis for a nonparent to obtain custody or visitation under this act requires a 26 showing of three elements: (1) "a substantial relationship with the child;" (2) "denial of custody or visitation would result in detriment to the child," and (3) "granting custody or visitation to the 27 28 nonparent is in the best interest of the child."
-Under this basis, the focus is on "substantial relationship" and the "detriment to the child" if the relationship is severed.
-"Consistent 29 caretaking" is not required.
+2000) (the grandparents 9 had helped raise their grandchildren for the first seven years of the oldest grandchild's life and 10 for lesser periods for the younger grandchildren); E.S. v.
+P.D., 8 N.Y.3d 150, 863 N.E.2d 100 11 (2007) (grandparents cared for children while the mother was dying of cancer).
+12 SECTION 12.
+ELEMENTS OF ACTION FOR NONPARENT WHO HAS 13 14 SUBSTANTIAL RELATIONSHIP WITH CHILD.
+15 (a) In this section, a "substantial relationship" means a familial or other relationship 16 formed without expectation of compensation in which a significant emotional bond exists 17 between a nonparent and child.
+18 (b) A court may grant custody or visitation under this [act] if the nonparent proves by 19 clear and convincing evidence that: 20 (1) the nonparent has a substantial relationship with the child; 21 (2) denial of custody or visitation would result in [harm] [detriment] to the child; 22 and 23 (3) granting custody or visitation to the nonparent is in the best interest of the 24 child.
+25 26 Comment 27 28 The second basis for a nonparent to obtain custody or visitation under this act requires a 29 showing of three elements: (1) "a substantial familial or other relationship with the formed 30 without expectation of compensation in which "(i) a significant emotional bond exists between a 31 nonparent and child: "(2)", and (ii) denial of custody or visitation would result in [harm] 32 [detriment-to] [adverse effect on the physical, emotional, or psychological wellbeing of the 33 child," and (3) "granting custody or visitation to the nonparent is in the best interest of the child."

+Under this basis, the focus is on "substantial relationship" and the "detriment to the child" if the relationship is severed.]."
+"Consistent caretaking" is not required.
 This section could be used by grandparents, siblings, stepparents or others who have a very close relationship with the child, but may not have acted as a "consistent caretaker."